reframejs/reframe/docs/usage-manual.md

 such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).

 Also,
-keep in mind that interactive views are inherently more complex than static views.
+keep in mind that DOM-dynamic views are inherently more complex than DOM-static views.
-We recommended to implement app requirements with static views whenever possible, and to implement interactive views only when necessary.
+We recommended to implement app requirements with DOM-static views whenever possible, and to implement DOM-dynamic views only when necessary.
-Reframe embraces that recommandation by allowing you to write web apps where a majority of the pages are DOM-static.
+Reframe embraces that recommandation by allowing you to write an app where only few pages are DOM-dynamic while the rest of the app is DOM-static.